Priyan-240701402/educational_website/README.md

 ## Security notes

-Passwords use bcrypt hashes, tokens expire after eight hours, admin endpoints enforce role checks, login/API routes are rate-limited, uploads have size/type limits, and secrets only come from environment variables.
+Passwords use bcrypt hashes,admin endpoints enforce role checks, login/API routes are rate-limited, uploads have size/type limits, and secrets only come from environment variables.